kstefanich/Rymedi/group-1/4rapidtest-suites/8reporting-suite/1dashboard.md

 - The data can be further filtered by Testing Group, sub organizations and the time frame for more in depth data analysis.

-- In the Dashboard Screen you can check the following charts:
+- In the Dashboard Screen you can check the following charts: k

   - **Patient Registration per Day**: That’s the number of patients that are being registered every day.
 It counts the new users that have completed the registration form, have received a Unique QR-Codes and are ready to be tested.